 But before we get to the examples…

-Do I Need a Website Footer?
+Do You Even Need a Website Footer?

-Yes, your website should have a footer.
 It’s a section with a different goal from your header.
 Your footer should act as a catch-all for your visitors and list additional information unrelated to the ATF.

 While your header may include “must-have” information, your footer consists of the “nice-to-know” parts.
 Keep in mind; these are guidelines only.